androsaba/androsaba.github.io/_posts/2024-11-25-more_is_different.md

 ---
 layout: distill
 title: More Is Different
-description: A P.W.
-Anderson paper published in Science 1972
+description: Quotes from P.W.
+Anderson's paper published in Science in 1972.
 tags: #distill formatting
 giscus_comments: false
 date: 2024-11-25